-An excellent, largely intact inter-war pub of 1923-4, designed by prolific local pub architects, James & Lister Lea and built in 1923-4, this large brick pub has an asymmetrical frontage in a 17th-century domestic style with, behind, no less than five substantially intact public rooms.
-Central double doors lead into a lobby, with tiled dado, behind which the large public bar has a terrazzo floor, original fixed seating and oak bar counter; the original bar-back is also still there but has been painted yellow.
-Front left, the formerly gents-only narrow lounge contains its original fireplace and panelling, fixed seating with bell-pushes and a couple of baffles.
-To the rear is the assembly room with parquet floor, marble fireplace and small hatch to the servery.
-In the smoke room, also at the back, you'll find wall-panelling to two-thirds height and a three-sided servery may be original.
-Returning to the front of the building, the right-hand room also retains its old fireplace and seating.
+Designed for Mitchells & Butlers by prolific pub architects James & Lister Lea and built in 1923-4, this large brick pub has an asymmetrical frontage in a 17th-century domestic style, behind which are no less than five substantially intact public rooms.
+Double doors in the centre lead into a lobby with tiled dado, behind which is the large public bar with a terrazzo floor, original fixed seating and oak bar counter.
+Sadly the bar-back now suffers from yellowish paint.
+Front left, the narrow lounge (formerly ‘gents only’) has its original fireplace and panelling, fixed seating with bell-pushes and a couple of baffles.
+The assembly room at the rear has a parquet floor, marble fireplace and small hatch to the servery.
+Also at the back is the smoke room with an alcove, wall-panelling to two-thirds height, and a three-sided servery (but is the latter original?).
+Finally, back to the front of the pub, where the right-hand room again has its original fireplace and seating.
 Both gents’ toilets have their original tiling, as has the ladies’ on the right.
 The attached bowling green is still in regular use.
 Listed in 1998 following a pilot study of Birmingham pubs by CAMRA for English Heritage.

 An excellent, largely intact example of Birmingham's large inter-war pubs, in this case built in 1923-4 to designs by James & Lister Lea (probably Mr Brassington) for Mitchells & Butlers.
 Behind the slightly asymmetrical frontage are no less than five rooms and a very much used bowling green.
 New management in 2004 has led to the uncovering of the public bar and assembly room floors, restoration of the original fireplaces, and the opening of a link on the left of the public bar to the 'Gents' Only' lounge to bring the room into greater use - it was disused for many years.
 Unfortunately the wide openings cut in the dividing walls either side of the former off sales have been implemented rather crudely, and spoils that end of the bar.